 C.6.1 Automatic Fire Suppression.
-DOE O 420.1C (Attachment 2, Chapter II, 3) provides requirements for automatic fire suppression.
-In addition, an automatic fire suppression system designed according to the applicable NFPA standards should be provided for relocatable structures as follows:
+DOE O 420.1C Chg 3 (Attachment 2, Chapter II, 3) provides general requirements for automatic fire suppression.125 An automatic fire suppression system designed according to the applicable NFPA standards should be provided for relocatable structures in the following situations: (1) when monetary loss exceeds DOE directives or as required by the AHJ; (2) where quantities of hazardous materials are used or stored in excess of the limits delineated in NFPA 400, Hazardous Materials Code, or alternate code as determined by the AHJ; (3) sleeping quarters, including day care centers (where quick-response automatic fire sprinklers should be used); and (4) where radioactive material can be released by a fire.

-- In structures where the maximum possible fire loss (MPFL) will affect a vital program for a period longer than that specified as acceptable by the AHJ; - In structures where quantities of hazardous materials are used or stored in excess of the limits delineated in NFPA 400, Hazardous Materials Code, or alternate model fire code as determined by the AHJ; and, - In structures used for sleeping quarters, including day care centers.
-(For such structures, "quick-response" sprinklers should be used.) - In structures where radioactive material can be released by a fire.
-110 - Exception 1: Limited supply suppression systems may be used when a reliable water supply is not available, or when the application of water would increase the overall hazard in the event of a fire. - Exception 2: Automatic sprinkler systems are not required in fabric or membranetype structures when alternate means of fire protection will provide an acceptable level of protection.
-Such means include, but are not limited to, fire detection systems combined with foam fire extinguishing systems and other special total flooding fire suppression systems. - C.6.2 Portable Fire Extinguishers.
+- Exception 1: Limited supply suppression systems may be used when a reliable water supply (see endnote to Section 4.2.7.1.3) is not available, or when the application of water would increase the overall hazard in the event of a fire. - Exception 2: An alternate means to automatic sprinkler systems should be considered in FSFS structures including clean agents, water mist or hybrid designed suppression systems.
+When considering such systems, reserve capacity should be maintained at the manifold. - C.6.2 Portable Fire Extinguishers.
 Portable fire extinguishers, listed by a nationally recognized independent testing agency, should be provided for relocatable structures in accordance with NFPA 10, Standard for Portable Fire Extinguishers. - C.6.3 Fire Hydrants.
-All relocatable structures should be placed between 50 feet and 300 feet to a fire hydrant. - Exception 1: This requirement does not apply to those structures that are required to be mobile and are moved on a regular basis to support an operation, such as field monitoring and sampling trailers. - Exception 2: This requirement does not apply to structures under 5,000 square feet in floor area, or when the MPFL is less than \$5.6 million (in 2016 dollars). - Exception 3: This requirement does not apply to remote structures, as determined by the DOE AHJ. - C.6.4 Emergency Notification and Egress.
-All relocatable structures that are occupied by people should have access to a means to summon emergency assistance.
-In situations where a fire alarm or signaling system is not otherwise provided or required, this may take the form of a telephone, radio, or equivalent means. - Relocatable structures should be provided with fire alarm and notification systems as required by NFPA 101 for the specific occupancy. - Relocatable structures equipped with an automatic fire suppression or detection system should also be equipped with local alarm(s) that transmit separate and distinct signals for fire, trouble, and supervisory to either: (1) the site fire department/emergency response center; or (2) to a continuously occupied station for the purpose of initiating emergency response.
+All relocatable structures should be placed between 50 feet and 300 feet to a fire hydrant. - Exception 1: This guidance does not apply to those structures that are required to be mobile and are moved on a regular basis to support an operation, such as field monitoring and sampling trailers. - Exception 2: This guidance does not apply to structures under 5,000 square feet in floor area, or when the MPFL is less than \$9 million (in 2023 dollars). - C.6.4 Emergency Notification and Egress.

+1. All occupied relocatable structures should be provided with equipment to summon emergency assistance.

+2. In situations where a fire alarm or signaling system is not otherwise provided or required, this equipment may take the form of a telephone, radio, or equivalent means.

+3. Relocatable structures should be provided with fire alarm and notification systems as required by NFPA 101 for the specific occupancy.

+4. Relocatable structures equipped with an automatic fire suppression or detection system should also be equipped with local alarms that transmit separate and distinct signals for fire, trouble, and supervisory to either: (a) the site fire department/emergency response center; or (b) to a continuously occupied station for the purpose of initiating emergency response.

-Provisions for emergency egress, including exits, emergency lighting, and exit signage should be in accordance with NFPA 101.
+5. Provisions for emergency egress, including exits, emergency lighting, and exit signage, should be in accordance with NFPA 101.